2️⃣ Black-box Analysis

 Sentence-to-Sentence Causal Graph

-So far we've measured importance only for the final answer — asking "how much does removing sentence $i$ affect whether the model gets the right answer?"
-But this misses the rich causal structure within the reasoning trace itself.
+So far we've only measured importance for the final answer: "how much does removing sentence $i$ affect whether the model gets the right answer?"
+But this misses the causal structure within the reasoning trace.
 A planning sentence might not directly affect the final answer, but it might be critical for producing a later computation sentence that does affect the answer.

-The sentence-to-sentence causal graph captures this structure by asking: how important is sentence $i$ for whether sentence $j$ appears later?
-This connects our black-box importance metrics to the white-box attention patterns we'll study in the next section — if sentence $i$ causally influences sentence $j$ in the black-box sense, we'd expect the model's attention heads to also attend strongly from $j$ back to $i$.
+The sentence-to-sentence causal graph captures this by asking: how important is sentence $i$ for whether sentence $j$ appears later?
+This connects our black-box importance metrics to the white-box attention patterns we'll study next - if sentence $i$ causally influences sentence $j$ in the black-box sense, we'd expect attention heads to attend strongly from $j$ back to $i$.

-Before diving into the exercise, let's first understand the visualization tool we'll be using.
-The function utils.chunk_graph_html takes an importance matrix, chunk labels, and chunk texts, and renders an interactive causal graph.
-Here's a demo with random data so you can see what the output looks like:
+Before getting into the exercise, let's understand the visualization tool we'll use. utils.chunk_graph_html takes an importance matrix, chunk labels, and chunk texts, and renders an interactive causal graph.
+Here's a demo with random data:

 # Demo: visualize a causal graph with sample data